onqtam/headjack/src/topics.md

 "The superapp is a browser with a configurable/dockable layout"

 > "True super apps are more akin to an operating system than any Western app" - [a16z: What is a Super App? - Connie Chan](https://a16z.com/2022/12/16/super-app-definition-guide/?utm_medium=email&utm_source=newsletter&mkt_tok=MzgyLUpaQi03OTgAAAGJQMdh1n4aMbHdtay_ewCk1kpxnMzQW3u6X4kjIBkQJvTywO1ZZR7C1EzeoBFZCUCKYlmCbu2lwlrl2jRvPWa0HIQSTpr4KmZxzGynKkzLJg#:~:text=True%20super%20apps%20are%20more%20akin%20to%20an%20operating%20system%20than%20any%20Western%20app)

+the super app of superapps section the superapp - the command center - as a chapter & what the gateway would be - what would the browser in the browser be like the way to crowdsource the global superapp through which we could do anything is to decentralize identity, end the host-centric model & allow for a market to emerge for any type of index
+The superapp section should go in "what really is" we can turn the web into a personal computer for the public information the superapp is the "how would you like to spend your attention" superapp

 ██████████████████████████████████████████████████████████████████████████████
 # second brain